-The first step in the process of creating meaningful curricula for HERS raters is to determine the subject matter.
+The ongoing process of creating meaningful curricula for HERS rater training will be to determine the most relevant and needed subject matter.
 Contractor will use a combination of online surveys and face-to-face interviews with stakeholders in the rating industry to assess the uniformity of ratings and identify areas of interest and need for further training.
 A survey questionnaire will be developed by the team with input from SoCalGas.
-The program will invite survey participation from all CalCERTS and CHEERS certified raters in the SoCalGas service territory.
-It is also anticipated that the California Association of Building Energy Consultants (CABEC), given their existing relationship with CalCERTS and CHEERS, will provide support for such outreach to their raters.
-The organizations will send emails to all their members in those counties, describing the goal of the survey and providing a link to it.
-This approach will serve two purposes: first, it will provide direct input from within the group we are trying to reach; second, it will introduce raters to the forthcoming training program, and engage them in the process from the outset.
+The program will invite survey participation from all CalCERTS and CHEERS certified raters in the SoCalGas service territory and surrounding areas.
+It is also anticipated that the California Association of Building Energy Consultants (CABEC) and IHACI (Institute of Heating and Air Conditioning Industries), given their existing relationship with CalCERTS and CHEERS, will provide support for such outreach to their membership.
+The organizations will send emails to their members, describing the goal of the survey and providing a link to it.
+This approach will serve two purposes: first, it will provide direct input from the primary target group; second, it will introduce raters to the forthcoming training program, and engage them in the process from the outset.

-At the same time the Program will conduct a series of interviews with other stakeholders including SoCalGas program managers, energy analysts, code officials, builders, developers and regulators to get perspectives from outside the rater community.
-This includes outreach to and coordination with public agencies, planning departments, and special districts to integrate local and regional goals and perspectives into the training agenda.
+In parallel, the Program will continue to conduct a series of interviews and meetings with new potential stakeholders including SoCalGas program managers, energy analysts, code officials, builders, developers and regulators to get perspectives from outside the rater community.
+This includes outreach to and coordination with public agencies, building and planning departments, and special districts to integrate local and regional goals and perspectives into the training agenda.
 Responses will be reviewed to identify general patterns and specific needs for subjects to cover in the training program.
 It is suggested, however, that not all of the thirty-two anticipated courses be finalized at the outset of the program.
 It is prudent to leave several courses unidentified for year three so that new curricula can be created, which responds to unforeseen developments.

-Once the training needs have been identified, technical staff from CalCERTS, CHEERS, and Contractor will generate a draft timeline for curriculum development, which will be reviewed with SoCalGas before a final plan is set.
+Once the training topics and areas of need have been identified, technical staff from CalCERTS, CHEERS, and Contractor will generate a draft timeline for curriculum development, which will be reviewed with SoCalGas before a final plan is set.
 The plan will establish the order in which courses should be developed.
 Once the timeline is established, staff will begin creating outlines of the courses.
 After the outlines are drafted and following review with SoCalGas, the detailed content development will proceed.